Skip to main content

 Fully Custom UI

 If CSS overrides are not enough, the headless hook gives you full control.
-You provide all the HTML and styling while useThunderPhone handles the voice session:
+You provide all the HTML and styling while useThunderPhone handles the voice session.
+The hook also provides audioLevelRef for building audio-reactive visualizations like waveforms.

 import { useThunderPhone } from '@thunderphone/widget'